 Better cross-border cooperation in combating pandemics and other health challenges can be guaranteed by:

-The recent coronavirus pandemic alarmingly demonstrated how unpredictable crises can be.
+The coronavirus pandemic alarmingly demonstrated how unpredictable crises can be.
 Even so, it also showed the positive effects of the close cooperation between the three Benelux countries.

-COVID-19 is just one of many possible scenarios.
-Cooperation between the Benelux crisis centres is essential given the many potential risks we face across all areas.
+The cooperation between the Benelux crisis centres is essential given the many potential risks we face across all areas.
 It should come as no surprise then that crisis prevention and management have become cornerstones of the activities undertaken by the Benelux countries.
 Our main objective is to jointly develop resilience to crises and prevent human, social or environmental damage as much as possible.

-The tragic floods of 2021 and the extremely dry summers of recent years have shown that the Benelux is by no means immune to the impact of climate change.
+The tragic floods and the extremely dry summers of recent years have shown that the Benelux is by no means immune to the impact of climate change.
 As a result, the Benelux Union is committed to intensive cross-border cooperation to: